tbosch/jasmine-ui/README.md

 All asynchronous sensors are stored in the object `jasmineui.asyncSensors`.
 By modifying this object, you can remove sensors or add custom sensors on your own.

-Please note, that this needs to be configured in a script that is injected into the page to be tested using `jasmineui.inject` e.g.
+Please note, that this needs to be configured in a script that is injected into the page to be tested.
+E.g.

-    jasmineui.inject(function() {
+    jasmineui.loadUi('somePage', function() {
         jasmineui.asyncSensors.customSensor = function() { ... }
     });

 Simulation of Browser-Events